-The diagram below shows how Project A iterates Project B across a list of three files.
+The diagram below shows how Project A iterates Project B using a list of files.
 It runs Project B three times — once per each file name in column [File Name].
 Project B has a parameter named Param1.
 This parameter is assigned by Project A when it runs Project B.

 Hint: To quickly obtain a list of files in a folder simply drag the folder into EasyMorph.

 To create a FOR..NEXT type of loop, generate a sequence of numbers 1..N using "Sequence" transformation.
 Then iterate across the sequence.

 The "Iterate" transformation runs another project once for each row of its input dataset.
 Parameters of the iterated project are assigned using field values of the dataset.
 If a project parameter is not assigned, it keeps the last saved value (the default value).

 We've preperared a pack of 5 iteration examples.
 Each example has an illustrated description and annotations in project tables and transformations.